 You may need to combine responses to a request that originates from multiple sources.
-For example, in the case of convergent billing in the telecommunication solution, the ABCS for the getBillDetails EBS might have to retrieve details from multiple participating applications.
+For example, in convergent billing in the telecommunication solution, the ABCS for the getBillDetails EBS might have to retrieve details from multiple participating applications.
 This ABCS is also responsible for consolidating them into a single response.